- Our Work

 Bamboo and rattan play a key role in biodiversity conservation and land restoration.
 They contribute to UN Sustainable Development Goal 15, which aims to protect terrestrial ecosystems, sustainably manage forests and combat desertification and biodiversity loss.

 As well as this, bamboo and rattans also provide important shelter, dwelling and habitats for many primates across the world.
-Bamboo is a component of forest ecosystems across the tropics and sub-tropics, while rattans form a key element of some of the world’s most important biodiverse hotspots and primate habitats in South and Southeast Asia and West and Central Africa.
+Bamboo is a component of forest ecosystems across the tropics and subtropics, while rattans form a key element of some of the world’s most important biodiverse hotspots and primate habitats in South and Southeast Asia and West and Central Africa.

 Finally, supporting communities to sustainably manage and utilise bamboo and rattan provides vital sources of income to poor smallholder communities, helping to reduce pressure on primate habitats.
-Today, bamboo and rattan are already among the world’s most valuable non-timber forest products, with an estimated market value of USD60 billion.
+Today, bamboo and rattan are already among the world’s most valuable non-timber forest products, with an estimated market value of USD 60 billion.
 Rural smallholder communities benefiting from these markets can become an integral part of conservation efforts.

-INBAR has worked across its Member states to create biodiverse habitats using bamboo and rattan.
+INBAR has worked across its Member States to create biodiverse habitats using bamboo and rattan.
 INBAR’s work on biodiversity includes:

 Bamboo is a strategic resource that many countries can use to restore their degraded landscapes and reverse the dangers of desertification.
 Its rapid growth and strong root systems make bamboo a powerful soil protection tool.
 Estimates show that a single bamboo plant can bind up to 6 metres cubed of soil.
-As well as this, most bamboo species form an ‘evergreen canopy’, dropping leaves year round and improving soil health.
+As well as this, most bamboo species form an evergreen canopy, dropping leaves year round and improving soil health.

-In Ethiopia, INBAR is part of a large World Bank project to restore degraded soils using bamboo.
+In Ethiopia, INBAR was part of a large World Bank project to restore degraded soils using bamboo.
 Previously, INBAR took part in an award-winning land restoration scheme in Allahabad, India, which converted degraded soil back into rich farm land.
 In the scheme, bamboo added 6-8 inches of humus to the soil per year, and increased the soil’s carbon content considerably.
 It also improved farmers’ incomes, and provided a new source of energy.

 As part of INBAR’s ongoing Dutch-Sino-East Africa project, our project team has contracted suppliers to plant bamboo around two national parks in Uganda, in order to reduce the pressure on mountain gorillas’ source of food.
-According to recent reports, the project is also improving the lives of people – mountain gorilla poachers are now planting bamboo as a more sustainable source of income.
+According to recent reports, the project is also improving the lives of people: mountain gorilla poachers are now planting bamboo as a more sustainable source of income.

 INBAR is an Observer at the three Rio Conventions: the UN Convention to Combat Desertification, the UN Framework Convention on Climate Change and the UN Convention for Biological Diversity.
-INBAR’s Member states make sizeable contributions to global goals under this framework – at INBAR’s Ninth Council Session in November 2014 in Addis Ababa, Ethiopia, INBAR’s Council of 40 Member states agreed to work towards a plan to restore at least 5 million hectares of degraded land using bamboo.
+INBAR’s Member States make sizeable contributions to global goals under this framework: at INBAR’s Ninth Council Session in November 2014 in Addis Ababa, Ethiopia, INBAR’s Council of 40 Member States agreed to work towards a plan to restore at least 5 million hectares of degraded land using bamboo.
 This is a huge contribution to the Bonn Challenge.